Dieter97/SensorFusion_Carla/docs/Tech Report/Documentation/start.md

 ```

 ### Step 2: Starting Car.py
 Car.py constains the code to spawn the Carla player actor alongside the sensors.
-This program will also start the Carla ROS bridge and open Rviz.
+This program will also start the Carla ROS bridge and opens Rviz.
 To do this, go to the SensorFusion_Carla directory and type:
 ```shell
 $ source venv/bin/activate